Genealogy Research of the Families of

 Tomah Family Trees Reports of the descendants and marriage-related relatives of families who settled in the Tomah area of Monroe County in the mid- to late-1800’s.

 Tomah Mayflower Families Reports of the descendants of nine passengers on the Mayflower during its voyage to Plymouth Rock in 1620 who have direct descendants in the Tomah area.

 Oak Grove Cemetery Reports of the decedents, burial dates and grave locations of nearly 7,000 interments that took place in the cemetery between its opening in about 1860 and the end of 2002.

 St. John’s Parish Register Reports of the people whose birth, baptism, confirmation, marriage, death and/or burial are recorded in the original Parish Register of St. John’s Evangelical Lutheran Church, Ridgeville.
 The records include the Book I register entries between 1861 and 1889.
-St. John’s was the home church of Lydia and Bernice while they lived on The Ridge.
+St. John’s was the home church of my Pergande and Jaskewicz (Kewit) ancestors on The Ridge.

 Griggs and Pergande Families Reports of the direct ancestors of my Griggs and Pergande families.